python/mypy/docs/source/generics.rst

 Mypy supports generic protocols (see also :ref:`protocol-types`).
-Several :ref:`predefined protocols <predefined_protocols>` are generic, such as ``Iterable[T]``, and you can define additional generic protocols.
+Several :ref:`predefined protocols <predefined_protocols>` are generic, such as :py:class:`Iterable[T] <typing.Iterable>`, and you can define additional generic protocols.
 Generic protocols mostly follow the normal rules for generic classes.
 Example:

 .. code-block:: python

-   from typing import TypeVar
-   from typing_extensions import Protocol
+   from typing import TypeVar, Protocol

    T = TypeVar('T')